Recognizing the first signs and symptoms of pregnancy

 Leucorrhoea, or white discharge, is a normal vaginal secretion present in all women.
 These odorless discharges are usually fairly light in color.
 Their role is to lubricate the vagina and cleanse it by eliminating dead cells.

-At the start of pregnancy, blood flow in the female genital tra ct is much greater, and cell renewal accelerates.
+At the start of pregnancy, blood circulation in the female genital tract increases and cell renewal accelerates.
 If you notice a heavier discharge than usual, you could well be expecting a child!
 These secretions should remain clear and odorless.
 If this is not the case,consult your GP or gynaecologist without delay, as it could be a sign of bacterial vaginosis or mycosis.

-To help you feel good about your body during pregnancy and after giving birth, we recommend our range of maternity and post-partum panties for pregnant women and new mothers!
+To help you feel comfortable in your body during pregnancy and after childbirth, we recommend our range of pregnancy and post-partum panties for pregnant women and new mothers!

 4. Chronic fatigue

-Progesterone, secreted in abundance during the first months, has relaxing and sedative properties.
-As for estrogen, it stimulates the growth of new cells, increases blood volume and accelerates heart rate.
-If you're starting to sleep longer, or are out of breath when climbing stairs, it's possible that you're expecting a baby.
+The progesterone secreted in abundance during the first months has relaxing and sedative properties.
+As for estrogen, it stimulates the growth of new cells, increases blood volume and accelerates the heart rate.
+If you begin to sleep longer at night or feel breathless when climbing stairs, you may be expecting a baby.

 5. Nausea and stomach ache

 Nausea and vomiting affect around 85% of pregnant women during the first trimester.
 This pregnancy symptom is therefore a good indicator of the start of fertilization.
-Nausea can appear as early as periods and peaks around the 9th week.
+Nausea can appear as soon as menstruation is delayed, peaking around the 9th week.
 It generally disappears during the second trimester for the luckiest mothers-to-be.
-Others, however, may suffer from nausea until l.
+Others, unfortunately, may suffer from it right up to delivery.

 • Beta-hCG maintains stomach acidity and slows down digestive functions.
 It also stimulates the secretion of estrogens, known to promote nausea and vomiting.

-• The abundance of progesterone leads to a reduction in muscle tone and a relaxation of the cardia, the sphincter that closes the stomach.
+• The abundant production of progesterone leads to a reduction in muscle tone and a relaxation of the cardia, the sphincter that closes the stomach.

 A woman starting a pregnancy often feels the need to urinate more frequently.
 This pregnancy symptom results from the pressure exerted by the uterus on the bladder, but also from the increased blood flow in the pelvic region.
 As a result, the kidneys have to filter a greater quantity of liquid, which increases the number of daily micturitions.

-To limit discomfort, go to the bathroom as soon as possible and keep well hydrated during the day.
-You can also reduce your intake of beverages in the evening to avoid waking up at night.
+To limit discomfort, go to the bathroom as soon as possible and stay well hydrated throughout the day.
+You can also reduce your beverage intake in the evening to avoid waking up at night.

-From the very first weeks, the mother-to-be may notice changes in her mood, becoming more emotional than usual.
-Pregnancy hormones provoke contradictory feelings: joy, fear, fullness, anxiety... the whole range of emotions is represented, sometimes in the space of a few minutes! l
+From the very first weeks, mothers-to-be may notice changes in their moods and become more emotional than usual.
+Pregnancy hormones trigger contradictory feelings: joy, fear, fullness, anxiety... the whole range of emotions is represented, sometimes in the space of a few minutes!

 8. Disturbed sleep

-In early pregnancy, some pregnant women suffer from sleep disorders .
+In early pregnancy, some pregnant women experience sleep disturbances.
 This signal is mainly the result of the three preceding pregnancy symptoms:

 • Nausea may wake you up earlier in the morning or disturb your sleep at night.

-• The urge to urinate is likely to get you out of bed during the night.
+• The urge to urinate may drag you out of bed at night.

-• Anxiety and fear sometimes affect your sleep.
+• Anxiety and fear may affect your sleep.

 Finally, expectant mothers frequently notice changes in their eating habits from the very first weeks of pregnancy.
 They tend to increase the amount of food they eat, and often experience cravings throughout the day.

-As a result,your sense of taste and smell changes, leading to surprising cravings and aversions.
-It's possible, for example, that you may no longer like your favorite dish at all, and that you'll love a product you used to hate.
+Taste and smell alsochange, leading to surprising cravings and aversions.
+It's therefore possible that you may no longer like your favorite dish at all, and that you may become enamored of a product that you previously detested.

-Symptoms of pregnancy from day one are unlikely.
-In fact, a delay in periods or unusual nausea are the main signals that lead women to s'wonder about possible embryo implantation.
+It's unlikely that you'll experience pregnancy symptoms from day one.
+In fact, a delay in menstruation or unusual nausea are the main signals that lead women to wonder about possible embryo implantation.

-It's not possibleto be pregnant and have periods.
-However, at the start of the first trimester, the mother-to-be may experience bleeding that resembles menstruation.
-This metrorrhagia (blood loss between periods ) occurs during the first trimester.
+It's not possible tobe pregnant and still have your period.
+However, at the beginning of the first trimester, a mother-to-be may experience bleeding that resembles menstruation.
+This metrorrhagia (loss of blood between periods) occurs during the first trimester.
 They are caused by the implantation of the embryo in the uterus and are characterized by a pink or brown color.
 They are painless and last between 1 and 2 days.
-To make the most of this period, don't hesitate to wear our organic cotton menstrual panties.
+To make the most of this period, don't hesitate to wear our organic cotton menstrual briefs.

-A pregnant woman may also experience "periods birthdays" coinciding with her expected menstrual period.
+Pregnant women may also experience an "anniversary period" coinciding with their expected menstruation date.
 This may be due to a benign abruption of the placenta, which will eventually subside.
-If this bleeding sis accompanied by intense pain, consult a health professional as soon as possible.
+If this bleeding is accompanied by intense pain, consult a health professional as soon as possible.
 It could indicate an ectopic pregnancy or miscarriage.

-How can I be sure that my symptoms are consistent with pregnancy?
+How can I check if my symptoms are consistent with pregnancy?

-Are you experiencing any of the above symptoms and want to know if you're pregnant?
+Are you experiencing several of the symptoms mentioned above and would like to know if you are pregnant?
 To find out, you can take a urine or blood test, possibly supplemented by an ultrasound scan.

 Pregnancy test

-A urine pregnancy test purchased from a chemist or supermarket will tell you if you're expecting a baby.
+A urinepregnancy test purchased from a chemist or supermarket will tell you if you're expecting a baby.
 Relatively reliable, it detects the presence of the hormone beta-hCG in urine.
-This substance is secreted about a week after conception, and its concentration rises sharply during the first trimester.
+This substance is secreted around a week after conception, and its concentration rises sharply during the first trimester.

-To obtain an accurate result, we recommend that you perform this test with your first morning urine, 1 to 2 weeks after your due date periods.
-SIf the result is positive, you are most likely expecting a child.
+To obtain an accurate result, it is advisable to perform this test with the first morning urine, 1 to 2 weeks after the expected date of menstruation.
+If the test is positive, you are certainly expecting a child.
 All you need to do now is confirm the result with a laboratory blood test.

 Pregnancy blood test